arialdomartini/disposable-filesystem/README.md

 Disposable FileSystem
 =====================
-A C# library to help creating temporary files and directories in tests projects
+DisposableFileSystem is a C# library that helps the creation of temporary files and directories in tests projects, ensuring that any content is cleaned up when the tests end.

-# Installation
+## Installation
-The library is available as a [NuGet package](https://www.nuget.org/packages/DisposableFileSystem/), which can be installed from the command line with:
+The library is available as a [NuGet package](https://www.nuget.org/packages/DisposableFileSystem/), and it can be installed from the command line with:

 ```bash
 dotnet add package DisposableFileSystem